jinisaweaklearner/DS-ML-Paper-Note-Code/notes/normalization_standardization.md

-# Normalization
+# Normalization and Standardization

 ## Min-Max
 Highlights:
-- Min-Max transforms the numerical variable into a new range. i.e. 0 to 1
+- Min-Max transforms the numerical variable into a new range. i.e. `from 0 to 1`
 - The distribution won't be changed after normalization.

 Scaling to a range is a good choice when both of the following conditions are met: